Dirty Ideal boiler condensate trap blocked

 What happens if the condensate trap is blocked?

-If your boiler condensate trap gets blocked, the condensate wastewater will not get discharged and this will cause your boiler to lock out and stop working.
+If your boiler condensate trap gets blocked, the condensate wastewater will not discharge and this will cause your boiler to lock out and stop working.

 Author